Back to projects

 Notes

 • Total parameter count of the full DeepTFUS model (and its smaller “DeepTFUS-tiny” variant).
-Not even an order of magnitude is given, so you have no anchor for whether base_width should be 16, 32, or 64, a 4× range in compute and memory.
+I have no grounding for whether base_width should be 16 or 64 or something else entirely.

 • U-Net depth and base channel width.
 Everything in §3.2 is described qualitatively (“four encoder stages”, “multi-scale features”) without numbers.